ibm-cloud-docs/databases-for-mysql/howto-logical-replication.md

 {:tip: .tip}

-# Databases for PostgreSQL as a Logical Replication Destination
+# Databases for MySQL as a Logical Replication Destination
 {: #logical-replication}

-{{site.data.keyword.databases-for-mysql_full}} supports [logical replication](https://www.postgresql.org/docs/current/logical-replication.html) from an external PostgreSQL instance to your deployment.
-You can set up your external PostgreSQL as a publisher, your {{site.data.keyword.databases-for-mysql}} deployment as a subscriber, and replicate your data across from an external database into your deployment.
+{{site.data.keyword.databases-for-mysql_full}} supports [logical replication](https://www.postgresql.org/docs/current/logical-replication.html) from an external MySQL instance to your deployment.
+You can set up your external MySQL as a publisher, your {{site.data.keyword.databases-for-mysql}} deployment as a subscriber, and replicate your data across from an external database into your deployment.

-Logical Replication is only available on deployments running PostgreSQL 10 or above.
-Links to the PostgreSQL documentation from this page direct you to the current version of PostgreSQL.
-If you need find documentation for a specific version, you can find links to specific PostgreSQL versions at the top of PostgrerSQL documentation page.
+Logical Replication is only available on deployments running MySQL 10 or above.
+Links to the MySQL documentation from this page direct you to the current version of MySQL.
+If you need find documentation for a specific version, you can find links to specific MySQL versions at the top of PostgrerSQL documentation page.
 {: .tip}

 ## Configuring the Publisher

-The external PostgreSQL instance is the publisher, and needs to be configured in order for your {{site.data.keyword.databases-for-mysql}} deployment to connect and be able to pull the data in correctly.
+The external MySQL instance is the publisher, and needs to be configured in order for your {{site.data.keyword.databases-for-mysql}} deployment to connect and be able to pull the data in correctly.

 1. Every table that is selected for replication needs to contain a [Primary Key](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-PRIMARY-KEYS), or have [`REPLICA IDENTITY`](https://www.postgresql.org/docs/current/sql-altertable.html#replica-identity) set.
-2. Your external (publisher) PostgreSQL needs to have a replication user that has the [PostgreSQL privilege `REPLICATION`](https://www.postgresql.org/docs/current/sql-createrole.html#replication), and that user needs to have privileges on the databases you would like replicate.
+2. Your external (publisher) MySQL needs to have a replication user that has the [MySQL privilege `REPLICATION`](https://www.postgresql.org/docs/current/sql-createrole.html#replication), and that user needs to have privileges on the databases you would like replicate.
-3. The PostgreSQL you are replicating from needs to have [TLS/SSL enabled](https://www.postgresql.org/docs/current/ssl-tcp.html).
+3. The MySQL you are replicating from needs to have [TLS/SSL enabled](https://www.postgresql.org/docs/current/ssl-tcp.html).

-There are inherent limitations and some restrictions to logical replication outlined in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/logical-replication-restrictions.html).
+There are inherent limitations and some restrictions to logical replication outlined in the [MySQL documentation](https://www.postgresql.org/docs/current/logical-replication-restrictions.html).
 You should review these before deciding that logical replication is appropriate for your use-case.
 {: .tip}

 ## Configuring the Subscriber